massexchange/MXEngineering/4C Integration.md

 * Orders may be deactivated (canceled) after submission, but only if they have not matched.
 Orders that have partially matched may have their unmatched part deactivated, but not the matched part.

 * Orders can be matched for assets running, at the earliest, tomorrow.
 Today's assets cannot be matched against; processing time is required to traffic matches.
 Sellers can configure a longer trafficking window if one day is not adequate.
-Once an order can no longer be matched against, it is expired and automatically remoed from the market.
+Once an order can no longer be matched against, it is expired and automatically removed from the market.

 ### API Structure